telerik/fiddler-everywhere-docs/get-started/installation-procedure.md

     https://amazonaws.com/
 ```

->tip Fiddler Everywhere version 1.1.0 and above is supporting predefined OS proxy settings (for direct internet access).
-If you setup is accessing the internet via a predefined proxy, make sure you have the latest version of Fiddler Everywhere.
+>tip Fiddler Everywhere version 1.1.0 and above supports predefined OS proxy settings (for direct internet access).
+If your system is accessing the internet via a predefined proxy, make sure you have the latest version of Fiddler Everywhere.

 ## Install Fiddler Everywhere

-Steps to install Fiddler Everywhere client on your system (macOS, Windows, or Linux)

->tip By default, the standard installation will allow you to track only non-secure HTTP traffic.
-To enable tracking and decoding of HTTPS, you will need to install a trusted certificate, as shown in the [HTTPS]({%slug decrypt-https-traffic%}) article.
+>tip After the installation, Fiddler Everywhere allows you to track only non-secure HTTP traffic.
+To enable capturing and decoding of HTTPS traffic, you need to install a trusted certificate, as shown in the [HTTPS]({%slug decrypt-https-traffic%}) article.

 ### macOS

-1. The Fiddler Everywhere installer is available for download on the [Progress website](https://www.telerik.com/download/fiddler-everywhere).
+1. Navigate to the [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) download page.

-2. Click **Download for OS X** to start downloading the installer
+2. Select **Download for OS X** to download the installer.

 3. Run the **Fiddler Everywhere** dmg file to start the installation process.

 ### Windows

-1. The Fiddler Everywhere installer is available for download on the [Progress website](https://www.telerik.com/download/fiddler-everywhere).
+1. Navigate to the [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) download page.

-2. Click **Download for Windows** to start downloading the installer
+2. Select **Download for Windows** to download the installer.

 3. Run the **Fiddler Everywhere** exe file to start the installation process.

 ### Linux

-1. The Fiddler Everywhere installer is available for download on the [Progress website](https://www.telerik.com/download/fiddler-everywhere).
+1. Navigate to the [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) download page.

-2. Click **Download for Linux** to start downloading the installer
+2. Select **Download for Linux** to download the installer.

-3. Install the downloaded package
+3. Install the downloaded package.

-    On most **Linux** distributions before the installation can be started, the user needs to set the installation file as executable.
-This can be achieved via the command line or via the GUI.
+    On most **Linux** distributions, you need to set the installation file as executable before you can start the installation.
+You can do this with the command line or with the GUI:

-    - **Command line instructions**
+    - **Command-line instructions**

         - Open a terminal
         - Navigate to the folder where the installation file resides.